 When you first start speaking to someone again, it can feel overwhelming to have them detail everything they’ve been up to: ‘Hi.
 I’ve swam in a tank next to sharks, bungee jumped in Hawaii, got married in Italy, worked in France for a year and now waiting for pregnancy confirmation.
 Oh, I split with my first husband, he cheated.
 So, what have you been up to?’

 Some friends disappear out of your life due to mental health and negative circumstances.
 It might have been tough (possibly embarrassing) to watch you succeed as they struggled to find work or feel content.
-That’s something to be sensitive of.
+That’s something to be sensitive towards.

 When you don’t want to reconnect with old friends